 Our Division is dedicated to education at every step in a faculty member's career, and this is most evident in the programs designed for our faculty.
 These include: the Stanford clinical teaching course taught locally at UCSF by Brad Sharpe, the Faculty Boot Camp lecture/workshop series, twice-monthly Cases and Conundrums conference, and monthly Division Grand Rounds.

-The Division sponsors the nation’s most popular university-based hospital medicine CME course, the Management of the Hospitalized Patient conference, which draws 700 hospitalists to San Francisco every October.
-We also host a hands-on, small group CME course, The UCSF Hospitalist Mini-College yearly.
+The Division sponsors the nation's most popular university-based hospital medicine CME course, the Management of the Hospitalized Patient conference, which draws 700 hospitalists to San Francisco every October.
+We also host a hands-on small-group CME course, The UCSF Hospitalist Mini-College, yearly.
 This is held on-site at UCSF Medical Center.
-Members of the Division participate in many other CME activities, including online patient safety CME through AHRQ WebM&M (the federal patient safety journal edited by members of our division), the Advances in Internal Medicine course, and the Internal Medicine Board review course.
+Members of the Division participate in many other CME activities, including the Advances in Internal Medicine course and the Internal Medicine Board review course.